jripke74/fs-spam-filter/README.md

 To create a non-capturing group in a regular expression, you can add ?: after the opening parenthesis of a group.
 For instance, (?:a|b) will match either a or b, but it will not capture the result.

 Update your regular expression to use a non-capturing group.

+Step 19
+Your next regular expression will look for strings like free money.
+Declare a freeRegex variable and assign it a regular expression that will match the string free money.
+Remember to make it case-insensitive.

+Then, add your new regular expression to your denyList array so you can test it.

+Step 20
+Spam messages often use numbers instead of letters to bypass filters.
+Your regular expression should catch these.

+Replace the e characters in your regular expression with character classes that match e and 3.

+Step 21
+Now update your o character to match o and 0 (the digit).

+Step 22
+Your regex should match whole words, not partial words.
+That is, you do not want to match hands-free money management.

+To do this, start by checking for spaces before and after your pattern.
+You can do this by using the meta character \s, which will match spaces, tabs, and line breaks.

+Step 23
+If you try entering the message free money, you'll notice it doesn't match your expression!
+This is because \s doesn't match the beginning or end of the text.

+To match the beginning of the text, you can use the ^ anchor.
+This asserts that your pattern match starts at the beginning of the full string.

+Replace your first \s character with a non-capturing group that matches \s or ^.

+Step 24
+You still aren't matching free money yet, because you need to match the end of the string as well.

+Like the ^ anchor, you can use the $ anchor to match the end of the string.

+Update your regular expression to match either the end of the string or a space, like you did for the beginning of the string.